npbcl/icml21/README.md

 - Experiment names starts with : `npbcl_xxx.py`
 - Copy and save the stored experiment models using : `echo -e "saves\ncache/destination" | python3 save.py`
 - Copy and save the generative experiment images : `echo -e "Gens\ncache/destination" | python3 save.py`

+## Results
+If you ran all experiments using sh file.
+You can see all experiment results in cache folder.
+After individual experiment the results are stored in saves folder and Gens folder.